Cray-HPE/docs-csm/background/certificate_authority.md

 ## Overview

-**At install time**, a PKI certificate authority (CA) can either be generated for a system, or a customer can opt to supply their own intermediate CA.
+**At install time**, a PKI certificate authority can either be generated for a system, or a customer can opt to supply their own intermediate CA.

 > Outside of a new installation, there is currently no supported method to rotate (change) the platform CA. The ability to rotate CAs is anticipated as part of a future release.